 305(b) of the CWA, states are required to survey their water quality for attainment of the fishable/swimmable goals of the CWA, and to report the water quality assessments biennially (every two years).
 The attainment of CWA goals is based on whether waters support their designated uses (defined as the most sensitive; and therefore, governing water uses that the class is intended to protect).
 For the purposes of water quality assessments, seven designated uses are evaluated fish and wildlife habitat (aquatic life use), drinking water supply, shellfish consumption, shellfish controlled relay and depuration, fish consumption, primary contact recreation and secondary contact recreation.
 In the assessments, use-support status is determined by comparing available water quality information to the water quality standards established in the Rhode Island Water Quality Regulations.
-The methodology for this assessment process is outlined in RI's Consolidated Assessment and Listing Methodology (CALM), June 2009.
-Available water quality information may come from a variety of sources, including but not limited to, studies conducted by DEM, the federal government, and municipal studies.
+The methodology (CALM), June 2009.1 Available water quality information may come from a variety of sources, including but not limited to, studies conducted by DEM, the federal government, and municipal studies.